Concetta's Christmas Lasagna

 Spoon a thick layer of sauce over the pasta.

-Sprinkle ¼ of the mozzarella cheese on top of the sauce and ham, followed by ¼ of the grated Parmesan cheese.
+Sprinkle ¼ of the mozzarella cheese on top of the sauce, followed by ¼ of the grated Parmesan cheese.

-Continue with another layer of pasta noodles, sauce, ham, and cheese until you have reached near the top of the pan (plan for 3-4 layers of pasta).
+Continue with another layer of pasta noodles, sauce, cheese, and ham, until you have reached near the top of the pan (plan for 3-4 layers of pasta).

 The top of the lasagna should be sauce, covered with mozzarella and Parmesan cheese.